This bird’s eye view of America’s most polluted sites will break your heart

 DH: I think it’s important to clarify that I come from a background in the fine arts, having apprenticed with the renowned photographers Minor White and Frederick Sommer, received an MFA degree in Photography from Rhode Island School of Design, and subsequently taught photography and art history at RISD for nearly 20 years.
 I generally avoid “labeling” myself, and I don’t think of the categories of “artist” and “environmental activist” as being mutually exclusive.
 As a photographer I work in two very different worlds that only occasionally overlap: as an artist investigating (or “documenting,” if you prefer) the contemporary American landscape, and as an environmental activist concerned with helping to create more awareness about our land use and effect change in it.

 How do I hope that my images might help create cultural change?
 I can give two examples.
-In 1998, when Aperture published my book Waste Land: Meditations on a Ravaged Landscape, I worked with NRDC and the Mineral Policy Center on a coordinated campaign in Washington, D.C. for environmental legislation.
-We gave a copy of the book to every member of Congress (435 Representatives and 100 Senators), and we held over fifty individual meetings with key senators and congressmen, presenting them with a copy of my book and discussing with them upcoming environmental legislation that we hoped they could support.
+In 1998, when Aperture published my book Waste Land: Meditations on a Ravaged Landscape, I worked with NRDC and the Mineral Policy Center on a coordinated campaign in Washington, D.C., for environmental legislation.
+We gave a copy of the book to every member of Congress (435 representatives and 100 senators), and we held over 50 individual meetings with key senators and congressmen, discussing with them upcoming environmental legislation that we hoped they could support.

 Later that year, I worked with the Montana Environmental Information Center and the Mineral Policy Center on legislation to ban cyanide heap-leach mining in Montana.
 (I had already worked with the Mineral Policy Center on the earlier campaign in Washington, D.C., and the director of MPC asked me to help with the cyanide heap-leach mining campaign.)

 To give you some background, the Zortman-Landusky Gold Mine in north-central Montana is located on what was originally known as Spirit Mountain, considered sacred by the Assiniboine and Gros Ventre Native American tribes.
 From 1979 to 1998, Spirit Mountain was completely destroyed—crushed into ore and processed for gold by Pegasus Gold of Canada.
 The Zortman-Landusky mine used the common mining technique called cyanide leaching to extract gold from crushed rock.
 The toxic waste produced from this process was stored in open pits at the site.
 From 1982-1998, more than one dozen leaks and discharges profoundly and permanently altered the regional water supplies of the surrounding communities and native lands.
-The Zortman-Landusky mine used one million pounds of cyanide annually.
+The Zortman-Landusky mine used 1 million pounds of cyanide annually.
 One gram of cyanide can kill a person.
 In addition, acidic drainage from the mine is so severe that water released from the mine must be treated forever.
-After taking $400 million dollars of gold from U.S. public lands, the Pegasus board of directors voted themselves multi-million dollar bonuses, declared bankruptcy (on January 16, 1998), abandoned the mining operation, and left the $50-100 million clean up cost to the American taxpayers.
+After taking $400 million dollars of gold from U.S. public lands, the Pegasus board of directors voted themselves multi-million-dollar bonuses, declared bankruptcy (on January 16, 1998), abandoned the mining operation, and left the $50 million-$100 million clean-up cost to the U.S. taxpayers.
 Under the provisions of the Mining Law of 1872, Pegasus Gold of Canada paid no royalties to the U.S. Treasury and they had no responsibility for cleanup.
-Their only obligation to the United States was the $5 per acre leasing fee they were charged while operating the mine.
+Their only obligation to the U.S. was the $5 per acre leasing fee they were charged while operating the mine.

 As a result of the Pegasus Gold debacle, the Montana Environmental Information Center and the Mineral Policy Center began working on legislation to ban cyanide heap-leach mining in Montana.
-They enlisted my help, and copies of my book Waste Land: Meditations on a Ravaged Landscape were sent to Montana legislators and public policy-makers.
+They enlisted my help, and copies of my book Waste Land: Meditations on a Ravaged Landscape were sent to Montana legislators and public policy makers.
 My photographs of the Pegasus Gold Mine in Zortman-Landusky were used by the environmental organizations to help educate the public about the dangers of this highly wasteful and poisonous mining process.
 In November 1998, Montana voters overwhelmingly passed citizen initiative #I-137, banning cyanide process open-pit gold and silver mining.
 Montana remains the only state in the United States to prohibit cyanide heap-leach mining.
 The directors of the Montana Environmental Information Center and the Mineral Policy Center told me that the use of my book and photographs played a significant role in the passage of the bill.

 FC: What is your main focus right now when it comes to environmental activism?

-DH: Since 2011 I have been working with national and Montana environmental organizations (NRDC, Sierra Club, National Audubon Society, Northern Plains Resource Council, Montana Environmental Information Center, and the Idaho Conservation League) on coal strip-mining, clean energy, and the stopping of exports of Montana & Wyoming coal to China.
-In 2012 I traveled to Seattle, Washington to participate in several town hall meetings organized by Sierra Club Northwest to generate public awareness about the Colstrip plant (the largest utility in Washington gets approximately one third of its power from Colstrip) and encourage the utility to retire the Colstrip plant and replace its power with clean energy.
-I gave audio/visual presentations on my Colstrip series in Bellevue and Bainbridge Island, with additional presentations in Seattle to media and invited guests.
-In 2014 I worked with the Montana Environmental Information Center and Sierra Club Northwest on their media campaign regarding Colstrip’s leaking toxic ash impoundments, using billboards, radio online ads, a website, video, postcards, and phone banking, in an effort to get Montana’s Department of Environmental Quality to make the owners of the Colstrip plant clean up its leaking ash ponds.
+DH: Since 2011, I have been working with national and Montana environmental organizations (NRDC, Sierra Club, National Audubon Society, Northern Plains Resource Council, Montana Environmental Information Center, and the Idaho Conservation League) on coal strip-mining, clean energy, and the stopping of exports of Montana and Wyoming coal to China.
+In 2012 I traveled to Seattle to participate in several town hall meetings organized by Sierra Club Northwest to generate public awareness about the Colstrip plant (the largest utility in Washington gets approximately one-third of its power from Colstrip) and encourage the utility to retire the Colstrip plant and replace its power with clean energy.
+I gave audiovisual presentations on my Colstrip series in Bellevue and Bainbridge Island, with additional presentations in Seattle to media and invited guests.
+In 2014, I worked with the Montana Environmental Information Center and Sierra Club Northwest on their media campaign regarding Colstrip’s leaking toxic ash impoundments, using billboards, radio online ads, a website, video, postcards, and phone banking, in an effort to get Montana’s Department of Environmental Quality to make the owners of the Colstrip plant clean up its leaking ash ponds.
 Each of the members of the Montana State Board of Land Commissioners, in addition to key legislators, received a copy of my book Colstrip, Montana.

-In late 2016 these environmental organizations celebrated the denial of permits for six deep coal export terminals in Washington and Oregon as well as the denial of mining permits for the proposed Otter Creek Coal Mine in central Montana to supply those international exports.
-The denial of permits was the result of a long record of public opposition extending from the mines to the Pacific coast to the proposed sixteen additional 1.5 mile-long trains traveling across Montana, Idaho, and Washington, disrupting communities, increasing air pollution, blocking railroad crossings, and lowering property values along the tracks.
+In late 2016, these environmental organizations celebrated the denial of permits for six deep coal export terminals in Washington and Oregon as well as the denial of mining permits for the proposed Otter Creek Coal Mine in central Montana to supply those international exports.
+The denial of permits was the result of a long record of public opposition extending from the mines to the Pacific coast to the proposed 16 additional 1.5 mile-long trains traveling across Montana, Idaho, and Washington, disrupting communities, increasing air pollution, blocking railroad crossings, and lowering property values along the tracks.
 The proposed developer of the Otter Creek Mine, Arch Coal Inc., the second-largest U.S. coal company, subsequently declared bankruptcy.

 One current campaign in which my photographs are being used is to force the substantive cleanup of the Colstrip plant’s highly toxic coal ash ponds (as of August 2018, Colstrip’s coal ash ponds are leaking 200,000,000 gallons per year, violating the “zero discharge facility” stipulation in the power plant’s original permit).